 But the insurer would have to obtain written permission from the Oklahoma Insurance Commissioner before offering coverage in Oklahoma.
 The approval process has not yet been developed, although the Oklahoma Insurance Department indicated that it will likely be more expedited than the process of obtaining a normal certificate of authority.
 Out-of-state insurers would be able to rent existing provider networks or create their own networks in Oklahoma, and HMOs would have to follow Oklahoma law in terms of HMO network adequacy requirements.

 Changes to the bill made by a Senate committee require out-of-state plans to cover all benefits that are mandated in Oklahoma before the plan can be marketed in the state.
 Retaining this element of Oklahoma-based consumer protection was a key part of getting strong legislative support for the bill.
-Oklahoma’s Insurance Commissioner published a fact sheet about the legislation (prior to its final passage), clarifying several misconceptions about how it would work.

 The Oklahoma legislation was intended to provide additional insurance alternatives in Oklahoma.
 The bill cannot, however, require insurers in other states to offer their plans for sale in Oklahoma, and it’s unclear whether insurers in other states would be willing or able to establish provider networks and offer coverage in Oklahoma.
 According to the Oklahoma Insurance Department, out-of-state insurers had not yet expressed interest in offering plans in Oklahoma in the months following the enactment of S.B.478.